 This course is used to record credit the student earns while enrolled at another institution in a program administered by the University's Study Abroad Office.
-Credit is recorded as assigned by the study abroad adviser in the Center for Mexican American Studies.
+Credit is recorded as assigned by the study abroad adviser.
 University credit is awarded for work in an exchange program; it may be counted as coursework taken in residence.
 Transfer work is awarded for work in an affiliated studies program.
 May be repeated for credit when the topics vary.